Air War (film)

-Krav Avir or Air War (קרב אוויר) is a 2023 Israeli action drama film directed by Roy Hornshtein.
+Air War (קרב אוויר) is a 2023 Israeli action drama film directed by Roy Hornshtein.
 The film stars Maor Schwitzer and Daniel Litman as Israeli Air Force pilots at the beginning of the Six Day War.
 It follows the two men and their operation that defeated the combined air forces of Egypt, Syria and Jordan in one day.

 Plot summary

 A personal rivalry between two fighter pilots, Ran (Schwitzer) and Eitan (Litman) reaches its crescendo on the eve of the Six Day War.
 In an operational activity, Eitan's respected commander is killed.
 Ran steps into the role, supported by Eitan as deputy commander.
 Eitan feels threatened by the sudden appearance of Ran, whom he finds inexperienced.
 Their power struggle impacts upon the squadron as it becomes dysfunctional.

 When the two crash land together in enemy territory, they are forced to learn to cooperate in order to survive.
 Upon their return to the squadron and the outbreak of the Six Day War, the two face a decisive battle and understand that only through cooperation will they be able to lead the squadron to victory.
 Eitan learns from his rival Ran how to overcome his fears and succeed.